Takehiro Tomiyasu: Avispa Fukuoka

-At the start of the 2016 season, Tomiyasu spent the first half of the J League season on the substitute bench.
-Tomiyasu made his first appearance of the season on 20 April 2016, as a starter in the defensive midfield position, in a 0–0 draw against Vegalta Sendai in the J League Cup.
+At the start of the 2016 season, Tomiyasu spent the first half of the J League season on the substitute bench. he made his first appearance of the season on 20 April 2016, as a starter in the defensive midfield position, in a 0–0 draw against Vegalta Sendai in the J League Cup.
 However, in the J. League Cup match against Sagan Tosu, Tomiyasu was sent off for a second bookable offence in a 1–1 draw.
 Two months later, on 13 July 2016, he made his league debut for the club, starting in the defensive midfield position in a 2–1 win against FC Tokyo.
-After making his debut for the club, Tomiyasu became a first team regular for the side, usually playing in the defensive midfield position.
+After making his debut for the club, Tomiyasu became a regular for the side, usually playing in the defensive midfield position.
 It was reported on 26 September 2016 that he had become the second player in the league to be the fastest player at 12.436 km in.
 Following the club's relegation to J. League 2, Tomiyasu went on to make sixteen appearances in all competitions.
-At the end of the 2016 season, Tomiyasu had his contract with the club renewed.
+At the end of the 2016 season, he had his contract with the club renewed.

-In the 2017 season, Tomiyasu became a first team regular for the side, playing in the centre-back position.
+In the 2017 season, Tomiyasu became a regular for the side, playing at centre back.
 He then scored his first goal for the club, in a 2–1 win against Roasso Kumamoto on 19 March 2017.
-Despite being absent from the first team, due to international commitment, Tomiyasu continued to regain his first team place for the club for the rest of the season.
-He then helped Avispa Fukuoka three clean sheets in three matches between 29 July 2017 and 11 August 2017.
-Tomiyasu later helped the club qualify for the J1 League Promotion Playoffs, having finished fourth place in the league.
-He helped the side beat Tokyo Verdy 1–0 to reach the semi–finals of the J1 League Promotion Playoffs.
+However, Tomiyasu faced two separate international commitment between March and May.
+Despite this, he continued to regain his first-team place for the club for the rest of the season.
+Tomiyasu then helped Avispa Fukuoka three clean sheets in three matches between 29 July 2017 and 11 August 2017.
+He later helped the club qualify for the J1 League Promotion Playoffs, having finished fourth place in the league.
+Tomiyasu helped the side beat Tokyo Verdy 1–0 to reach the semi–finals of the J1 League Promotion Playoffs.
 In the final of the J1 League Promotion Playoffs against Nagoya Grampus, Tomiyasu played 90 minutes, as they drew 0–0 but saw Avispa Fukuoka unsuccessfully promoted to J. League One.
-At the end of the 2017 season, Tomiyasu went on to make thirty–nine appearances and scoring once in all competitions.
+At the end of the 2017 season, he went on to make thirty–nine appearances and scoring once in all competitions.